-Now let's assume a recession has taken a toll on Company XYZ's cash flow, and the board has decided to suspend payments.
-Because the preferred shares have a cumulative , once Company XYZ decides to resume making distributions, it must first "catch up" on any missed payments to the preferred shareholders (those outstanding the longest are paid first).
-Then it can resume making payments to the holders of its common stock.
-It must do this even if it does not completely suspend the preferred ; reducing them creates a similar obligation.
+Now let's assume a recession has taken a toll on Company XYZ's cash flow, and the board has decided to suspend dividend payments.
+Because the preferred shares have a cumulative dividend, once Company XYZ decides to resume making dividend distributions, it must first 'catch up' on any missed dividends payments to the preferred shareholders (those outstanding the longest are paid first).
+Then it can resume making dividend payments to the holders of its common stock.
+It must do this even if it does not completely suspend the preferred dividends; reducing them creates a similar obligation.

-rates of return than straight preferred because cumulative preferred carries the added risk of possibly not receiving regularly scheduled payments.that have cumulative dividends often have slightly higher
+Preferred shares that have cumulative dividends often have slightly higher rates of return than straight preferred because cumulative preferred carries the added risk of possibly not receiving regularly scheduled dividend payments.